-Paris’ most popular park, the Jardin du Luxembourg, provides 55 acres of breathing space between Saint-Germain-des-Prés and the Latin Quarter.
-It’s where parents keep their children amused on the weekend, where students at the Sorbonne cram for their exams, and where weary travelers splay out on manicured lawns in the summer heat.
+Paris’s most popular park, the Jardin du Luxembourg, offers 55 acres of greenery between Saint-Germain-des-Prés and the Latin Quarter.
+It’s where parents keep their children amused on the weekend, students cram for their exams, and weary travellers splay out on manicured lawns in the summer heat.
 It’s also where, no matter the weather, you’ll find the city’s chess fanatics.

-Amazingly, the park retains the name of the Duke of Luxembourg, who in 1612 sold the land to Marie de’ Medici, the widow of King Henry IV, who had been assassinated two years earlier.
-The queen was of Italian descent and had grown up at the Pitti Palace in Florence, surrounded by the magnificent Boboli Gardens.
-Her early memories of these, plus the surge in popularity of the Baroque style, inspired the design of the Palais du Luxembourg, built at the northern end of the gardens between 1615 and 1627, and the grounds.
+The name of the park dates from 1612 when the Duke of Luxembourg sold the land in 1612 to Marie de’ Medici, the widow of King Henry IV, who had been assassinated two years earlier.
+The queen was of Italian descent and grew up at the Pitti Palace in Florence, surrounded by the magnificent Boboli Gardens.
+Her childhood memories, plus the surge in popularity of the Baroque style, inspired the design of the Palais du Luxembourg, built at the northern end of the gardens between 1615 and 1627.